sasip-climate/sasip-climate.github.io/content/pages/publications/index.md

 - _Ólason, Boutin, Korosov, Rampal, Williams, Kimmritz, Dansereau, Samaké:_ [**_A New Brittle Rheology and Numerical Framework for Large-Scale Sea-Ice Models._**]( https://doi.org/10.1029/2021MS002685) Journal of Advances in Modeling Earth Systems, 2022, 14.

+- _Serripierri, Moreau, Boué, Weiss, Roux:_ [**_Recovering and monitoring the thickness, density and elastic properties of sea ice from seismic noise recorded in Svalbard._**](https://doi.org/10.5194/tc-16-2527-2022) The Cryosphere, 16, 2527–2543, 2022.

 ---
 # 2021